Tanish8126/savetaxindia/DOCUMENTATION.md

 ## 1. Project Overview

 SaveTaxIndia is a mobile application built with Flutter, designed to help users manage and calculate their taxes in India.
-The app seems to provide features for tax calculation based on different employment types and income sources, as well as community features like a feed.
+The app provides features for tax calculation based on different employment types and income sources, community features like a feed, and professional assistance.
 It uses Firebase for backend services like authentication and data storage.

 ## 2. Features

-Based on the project structure, the app appears to have the following features:

 - **User Authentication:** Phone number-based authentication with OTP verification.
 - **Tax Calculation:** Detailed tax calculation for different user profiles (e.g., salaried).
-- **ICAI Module:** A dedicated module for tax calculations based on guidelines from the Institute of Chartered Accountants of India (ICAI).
-This includes modules for:
+- **ICAI Module:** Dedicated module for tax calculations based on guidelines from the Institute of Chartered Accountants of India (ICAI), including:
     - Salaries
     - House Property
     - Capital Gains
     - PGBP (Profits and Gains from Business or Profession)
-- **Feed/Community:** A feature that resembles a social media feed (tweets), allowing users to post content.
+- **Feed/Community:** Social media-like feed (tweets), allowing users to post content.
 - **User Profiles:** Users have profiles, can follow other users, and view followers/following lists.
-- **Categories:** Content or features might be organized into categories.
+- **Categories:** Content and features organized into categories.
 - **Dashboards:** Dashboards to visualize tax-related information.
+- **Hire Expert:** Users can browse and hire tax professionals (e.g., Chartered Accountants, Tax Lawyers, Consultants) directly from the app.
+Each expert type is presented with a description and a 'Hire' button.
+A floating action button provides quick access to chat/help.
+- **Income Tax Act Browser:** Users can browse all 298 sections of the Income Tax Act, 1961, with section numbers and titles.
+The data is modularized for maintainability.
+- **Tax Year Selection:** Modern UI for selecting a tax year, with a 2x2 grid of years, selection highlight, and a clear call-to-action.

 ## 3. Project Structure